LukeLB/LogisticRegression_Firth/README.md

 Please make sure to update tests as appropriate.

-This code is by no means "perfect".
+There are some obvious areas for improvement in this code.
 When I have time I may remove the current need for the user to add an intercept to the data.
 Another apparant problem is that this estimator does not pass sklearn's check_estimator function.
 I beleve this is because check_estimator attempts to pass a y veactor containg {0, 1, 2} to check it works in a multinomial classifiaction system.
 This won't work because the original function was written using an instance of a binomial logit model smf.Logit(y, X).

 ## License
 [cc]